markmoxon/elite-source-code-6502-second-processor/README.md

 * The Executive version from Ian Bell's site, which was also never released

-By default the build process builds the SNG45 release, but you can build the other releases as follows.
+By default the build process builds the SNG45 release, but you can build a specified release using the `release=` build parameter.

+### Building the SNG45 release

+You can add `release=sng45` to produce the `elite-6502sp-sng45.ssd` file that contains the SNG45 release, though that's the default value so it isn't necessary.

 ### Building the source disc release